meitiv-et/paths/DynusTparser/README.md

    ```
 3. Optionally, one may prepare `elecIDs.txt` containing a list of
 vehicle IDs (one per line) to be removed from the DynusT roster before
 computing the aggregate link VMT.
+This file must be placed in the
+project directory and will be read automatically if exists.

 ### Running the parser

 The parser requires two command line arguments: the first one is
 `aggInt`, the length (in minutes) of the time interval to aggregate
 volumes into.
-The output will contain intervalIDs starting from 1 and
+The output will contain timeIntervalIDs starting from 1
-ending with `1440/aggInt`.
+and ending with `1440/aggInt`.
 The second command line argument is
 `speedBin` which is the size of the speed bins in mph.
 The highest
 possible speed is 80 mph.
 Therefore, if, for example `speedBin = 5`,
 there will be 16 speed bins from 1 to 16 (inclusive).
 In the below